julia-dizhak/god-frontend-code-test/README.md

 ### Requirements

 -   The project is bootstraped using Next.js.
 -   Browser support is modern ever-green browsers.
 -   Implement this design using React and Typescript.
 -   Accessibility is important.
 -   Code Structure and reusablity is important.

-## Demo
+## Demo and solution

 Present a latest and greatest recharge cars.